TryAtSoftware/Extensions/TryAtSoftware.Extensions.Collections.md

 #### Checking the status of a bit

 The `IsSet` method can be used to check the status of a bit at a given position.
-It accepts a single parameter - the **zero-based** position of the bit whose should should be checked.
+It accepts a single parameter - the **zero-based** position of the bit whose status should be checked.

 ```C#
 Bitmask bitmask = new Bitmask(8, initializeWithZeros: true);